cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 meteor add twbs:bootstrap
 ```

 That's it.
 You now have added bootstrap in your application.
-And it's ready for you to use it !
+And it's ready for you to use it!
 There are a lot of cool and useful packages out there that we'll explore during these tutorials.

 ## Importing from Atmosphere